 6: Media playback pipeline is set up between the Media Player, the 5GMSd AS and the 5GMSd Application Provider.

+6a: If a slice filter is included in the metrics configuration set, the Media Session Handler shall check the running slice which is carrying the current media streaming session (e.g. via the AT Command +CGDCONT [X]) and the specific traffic mapping with URSP [4].
+If the running slice is within the slice filter, metrics collection and reporting shall be done.
+Besides, the running slice shall also be included into the metrics reports.

 7: The Media Session Handler queries the Media Player on its capability to perform metrics collection (measurement and logging function) in accordance with both schemes 1 and 2 as defined by its metrics configuration.

 8: The Media Player acknowledges its support for the collection of the required metrics of all configured schemes.
 If the request cannot be supported by the Media Player (e.g., inability to measure metrics according to one of the configured schemes), an error message shall be sent by the Media Session Handler to the appropriate network entity, indicating that metrics reporting for the indicated metrics scheme cannot be supported for this streaming service.